• Skip to primary navigation

 • Roast with the skin side down.
 The skin makes a barrier to the baking sheet, so the potatoes won't stick.

-• For extra buttery potatoes, add an extra tablespoon of melted butter onto the potatoes once they get pulled out of the oven.
+• For extra buttery potatoes, add an extra tablespoon of melted butter to the potatoes once they get pulled out of the oven.

 Variations and Substitutions

-Buttery roasted golden baby potatoes are pretty perfect just as they are.
-However, there are a few things you can do to jazz things up a bit.
+Buttery roasted golden baby potatoes are pretty perfect, just as they are.
+However, you can do a few things to jazz things up a bit.

 • Chili flakes - Spicy things up a bit with some chili flakes.

-• Change the fat - You can make these roasted potatoes with olive oil, avocado oil, ghee, or coconut oil.
-Butter has a lower smoke point than frying oils, but I've not run into any problems baking these.
-Sometimes, I mix the fats for a very flavorful roasted potatoes.
-For example, I use one tablespoon of each: olive oil, butter, and coconut oil.
+• Change the fat - Make these roasted potatoes with olive, avocado, ghee, or coconut oil.
+Butter has a lower smoke point than frying oils, but I've not had any problems baking these.
+Sometimes, I mix the fats for very flavorful roasted potatoes.
+For example, I sometimes mix olive oil and butter or coconut oil and avocado oil.

 FAQs